lithictech/suma/docs/admin-glossary.md

 - _Role enrollments_, where a member can access the program by having a particular role.
   For example, "all beta testers have access to free e-bike rides."

+### Program Enrollment Exclusions

+In some cases, we want to prohibit certain members from access certain programs, even if they otherwise have access.

+For example, Lime may request we terminate access to a member with bad behavior.
+We can do this by creating an **enrollment exclusion** for them in the Lime Access program.

+Or, a member may have access to Lime Access through their organization which allows minors, but Lime Access does not allow minors.
+These members can get an `age_of_minority` role automatically applied, which can then be excluded from enrollment in the Lime program.

 ### Messages

 **Messages** are all the messages the backend sends, including verification passcodes, order confirmations, etc.